President and CEO

-Catherine King is Director of Outreach for Fertilizer Canada where she is responsible for educational programming, and international activities.
+Catherine King is Vice President of Public Affairs for Fertilizer Canada where she is responsible for educational programming, and international activities.
 Catherine has worked at Fertilizer Canada since 2006 on a variety of programs and initiatives, which helped to develop a strong understanding of the industry and its priorities.

 Originally from Nova Scotia, Catherine attended McGill University where she earned a Bachelor of Arts degree in Political Science and Canadian History.
 While attending McGill, Catherine worked at Ogilvy Renault in the Patent and Trademark Department.
 In 2006, Catherine completed her post-graduate degree in Corporate Communications at Seneca College, graduating with honours.
 Catherine worked for a Public Relations agency in Toronto prior to joining Fertilizer Canada.

-Kim Devison is a seasoned Executive Assistant with more than 15 years’ experience.
+Kim Devison is a seasoned Director with more than 15 years’ experience.
 Prior to joining Fertilizer Canada in 2013, Kim lived in Bermuda for six years where she worked for EY in audit and supported six Partners across three countries.
 Kim holds a B.A. from Carleton University.

-Claudia is the Controller at Fertilizer Canada.
+Claudia is the Director of Finance and Administration at Fertilizer Canada.
 Claudia joined the organization after finishing the bookkeeping program at Algonquin College and completing a volunteer accounting position with In-TAC as part of OCCSC program.

 Prior to living in Canada, Claudia worked for 11 years in the accounting department at Transportes Sanchez Polo S.A., a large transportation company in Colombia.
 Claudia has a BA from the Autonoma University in Barranquilla-Colombia.
 Claudia is actively pursuing the CPA Ontario certification.